abhiknowswhy/cp_and_algos/Arrays/Tough/Prefix Sum/3_BIT_trees.md

 # BIT Tree (Fenwick tree)

-A Fenwick Tree (or Binary Indexed Tree, BIT) is another data structure similar to Segment tree that provides efficient methods for prefix sum queries and updates on an array.
-It's especially useful when you need to perform these operations multiple times on a large array.
+A Fenwick Tree or Binary Indexed Tree (BIT) is a simpler and more space-efficient structure optimized for prefix-based operations like prefix sum and prefix XOR.

+Unlike Segment tree, fenwick tree doesn't support range queries for operations which don't have inverses.

+Fenwick tree supports only `Associative and Invertible` operations

+- Sum
+- Product
+- Frequency counting
+- XOR

 ```cpp
 #include <iostream>